a private matter

 Abortion by Pill is a safe and effective way to end an early pregnancy by using medicine.
 You must be at least 18 years of age to receive a medical abortion.

 The non-surgical abortion process also known as RU486 / medical abortion may be used up to 10 weeks (70 days) from your last menstrual period (LMP).
-It is way to end pregnancy with medicine, without using instruments or surgery.
+It is way to end pregnancy with medicine, without surgery.

 - On the day of your appointment you will receive an ultrasound and laboratory work.